Using Mindfulness Meditation to Treat Traumatic Brain Injury

 - Minute Three - Expanding: Breath into your whole body, so you are expanding your awareness.
 Experience your body as a whole.
 Feel your full body rise and fall with each inhalation and exhalation as you breathe in and out.

-I’m Ed Smith, a traumatic brain injury lawyer in San Francisco.
-Mindfulness meditation teaches how to be aware of our emotions, feelings, and thoughts.
+Mindfulness meditation teaches us how to be aware of our emotions, feelings, and thoughts.
 Those with mild traumatic brain injuries have seen improvements after regularly practicing mindfulness meditation.
-If you or someone you love has suffered a traumatic brain injury in an accident, please call me at (415) 805-7284 or (800) 404-5400 for my free, friendly and compassionate advice.
+If you or someone you love has suffered a TBI in an accident, please call our traumatic brain injury lawyers in San Francisco today at (415) 805-7284 or (800) 404-5400 for free, friendly, and compassionate advice.

 Photo by mohamed_hassan on Pixabay.com, Erik Brolin on Unsplash.